cindykiml/TTC-Delays/README.md

 Contains relevant literature used in my report that was available in PDF format.

 ### Scripts
-The Scripts folder contains the .R script used to process the raw data
+The Scripts folder contains the .R script used to process the raw data.

 import_clean_data.R: code used to clean the raw data and save as a new .csv

 ### Outputs
-The Outputs folder contains the final products of the report
+The Outputs folder contains the final products of the report.

 TTC-Delays.Rmd: The R Markdown script used to create the final report